Dow, S&P 500 rise on optimism about economic recovery

 “The main driver behind the stock market is the reopening of the country ... that’s motivating investors to feel a sense of optimism about markets and cause them to come back in and buy stocks with the idea that things will be better by the fall and earnings will improve.”

-Abbott Laboratories fell 6.2% after cutting its full-year 2021 profit forecast due to a projected drop in COVID-19 diagnostic testing demand.

-Advancing issues outnumbered decliners by a 2.47-to-1 ratio on the NYSE and by a 1.36-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 2.35-to-1 ratio on the NYSE and by a 1.39-to-1 ratio on the Nasdaq.

 Reporting by Shashank Nayar and Medha Singh in Bengaluru; Editing by Subhranshu Sahu and Maju Samuel